-• Revealing the details of how stars form from the gravitational collapse of dense cores in molecular clouds.
-The angular resolution of

-- Uncovering the chemical composition of the molecular gas surrounding young stars.
+- Revealing the details of how stars form from the gravitational collapse of dense cores in molecular clouds.
+The angular resolution of ALMA can enable the accretion of cloud material onto an accretion disk to be imaged and can trace the formation and evolution of disks and jets in young protostellar systems.
+For older protostars as well premain sequence stars, ALMA can show how planets and proto-planets sweep gaps in protoplanetary and debris disks. - Uncovering the chemical composition of the molecular gas surrounding young stars.
 For example, establishing the role of the freeze-out of gas-phase species onto grains and the re-release of these species back into the gas phase in the warm inner regions of circumstellar disks.
 ALMA has the large total bandwidth, high spectral resolution, and sensitivity needed to detect the myriad lines associated with the heavy, pre-biotic molecules that may have been present in the young Solar System. - Imaging the formation of molecules and dust grains in the circumstellar shells and envelopes of evolved stars, novae, and supernovae.
-ALMA can resolve the crucial isotopic and chemical gradients within these circumstellar shells, which reflect the chronology of the invisible stellar nuclear processing and early seeding of the ISM. - Studying the physics of the Sun; refine dynamical and chemical models of the atmospheres of planets in our own Solar System and provide unobscured images of cometary nuclei and hundreds of other Solar System objects. - Plus countless other science goals, including unforeseen discoveries which always occur when exploring new wavelength/sensitivity/resolution regimes.
+ALMA can resolve the crucial isotopic and chemical gradients within these circumstellar shells, which reflect the chronology of the invisible stellar nuclear processing and early seeding of the ISM.

+• Plus countless other science goals, including unforeseen discoveries which always occur when exploring new wavelength/sensitivity/resolution regimes.
 Many recent exciting results are shown in figures throughout this document.

-ALMA Cycle 8 2021 Capabilities
+ALMA Cycle 11 Capabilities